christopheranderson/azure-functions-node-harness/readme.md

 Easily invoke your Functions from test harnesses, etc.

-This is a fork from https://github.com/christopheranderson/azure-functions-node-harness.
-I am using this repo for testing a few ideas and prototyping.
-Please leave feedback (through github issues) if you love it, hate it, or have suggestions.
+🚧 This library is not supported by the Azure Functions team. 🚧 Please leave feedback and suggestions (through github issues).

 ## Install
 coming soon to npm.

-for now: npm install jsturtevant/azure-functions-node-harness --save-dev
+for now: npm install christopheranderson/azure-functions-node-harness --save-dev

 ## Usage